-Our Named Executive Officers do not participate in any retirement plans, pension plans (other than the 401(k) Plan), or non-qualified deferred compensation plans.
+Our Named Executive Officers do not participate in any retirement plans, pension plans (other than the 401(k) Plan) or non-qualified deferred compensation plans.

-2014 Option Exercises and Stock Vested
+Option Exercises and Stock Vested

-We have not granted stock awards to our Named Executive Officers and therefore, no stock awards vested in 2014.
-The following table sets forth certain information concerning the exercise of stock options held by our Named Executive officers during 2014:
+The following table sets forth certain information concerning the exercise of stock options held by our Named Executive officers during 2015:

-Number of Shares

-Named Executive Officer Acquired on Exercise Value Realized on Exercise(1)
+Named Executive Officer Number of Shares Acquired on Exercise Value Realized on Exercise (1)

 Robert A. Sinnott, Ph.D.
-1,666 \$ 3 20,442
+(2) 1,667 \$ 21,971

-Alfredo (Al) Bala 1,833 \$ 26,950
+Alfredo (Al) Bala 1,667 \$ 24,472

 Yong Jae (Patrick) Park - \$ -

+Joel Bikman - \$